 Months of entry

-The Professional Doctorate in Health is a unique modular blended learning programme designed for a range of health and social care professionals who are interested in furthering their development as expert practitioners and researchers in practice.
-The programme develops the participants' critical thinking about practice and health service delivery.
-In addition it addresses the key professional issues which define the work that takes place in practice, such as ethical matters and evidence and values-based practice.
+The Professional Doctorate in Health is designed for a range of health and social care professionals who are interested in furthering their development as expert practitioners and researchers in practice.

-By utilising web-based delivery blended with bi-annual face-to face research conferences the programme aims to meet the learning needs of busy health and social care practitioners.
-Individual learning is supported throughout the programme by a Personal Development Adviser (PDA).
-The PDA utilises learning needs analysis and personal development planning techniques to motivate and develop participants.
+By utilising web-based delivery blended with Summer Schools (typically five days in length), the programme aims to meet the learning needs of busy health and social care practitioners.

 The Department currently has research groups in the following areas: Sport Health & Exercise Science (SHES) Group Child & Adolescent Mental Health (CAMH) Research Group Tobacco Control Research Group (TCRG) Work, Health & Wellbeing Research Group (WHW) The Centre for Pain Research (CPR) is also based in the Department, and conducts research into the technological development for the control of pain.